 Each coding assignment will require a README file as a component of its documentation.
 A README file should provide a high-level description of your assignment, or project.

 A successful README file will include the following:

 Written Assignments should also be delivered electronically, via email or google docs.

-Electronic copies must be in one of the following formats: .pdf, Microsoft Word .doc, Google Docs.
+Electronic copies must be in one of the following formats: .pdf, Microsoft Word .doc/.docx, Google Docs.

 Points for each question will be described in each assignment.

 The Final Project will be an original research project.
 Possible project ideas will be presented in class.
+Depending on the size of the class, team projects may be acceptable.
+The goal will be 12-15 projects for the class.
 Part of the project will be a short (5-10 minute) presentation of your work.

 The goal of the project is to perform a research project incorporating Natural Language Processing, Machine Learning and Web Technologies.
 Acceptable project ideas will involve either a modification to an existing approach to a problem, or a novel problem entirely.
 Note: a successful project does not need to generate state-of-the-art results.
 Novelty, however, is expected.
 A short, 4 page, report on the algorithm, dataset/problem, and evaluation is expected as part of the project.